What Is Keto Flu? (PLUS 6 Ways To Cure It)

 Some people explain keto flu as symptoms resulting from withdrawal from carbohydrates (think drug addiction here).
 And indeed, there are studies showing that sugars (which are a form of carbohydrates) can cause drug-like additions.

-But don’t panic if you think you have keto flu.
+So don’t panic if you think you have keto flu.
 I’ve listed several ways to shorten that period of feeling crappy below.

 WHAT ARE THE SYMPTOMS OF KETO FLU?